jsvine/intro-to-visidata/_sources/practical/distinctive-birds.rst.txt

 .. raw:: html
 	:file: ../../terminal/output/practical-distinctive-14-sheets-join-prompt.output.html

-Navigate to the ``inner`` row (if you're not there already), and press :kbd:`Enter` to complete the action.
+Type ``inner`` and press :kbd:`Enter` to complete the action.
 After that, you should see something like this:

 .. raw:: html
 	:file: ../../terminal/output/practical-distinctive-15-sheets-joined.output.html